dotnet/designs/accepted/2023/feature-switch-attributes.md

 - `ComponentActivator.IsSupported`
 - `JsonSerializer.IsReflectionEnabledByDefault`

-### Use cases for feature switches
+### Use cases for feature checks

-Most feature switches (those that are static Boolean properties) could be defined without XML substitutions:
+Most feature check properties (those that are static Boolean properties) could be defined without XML substitutions:
 - All of the feature switches mentioned in [Use cases for feature guards](#use-cases-for-feature-guards)
 - Most of the features mentioned in https://github.com/dotnet/runtime/blob/main/docs/workflow/trimming/feature-switches.md
 - Various features defined outside of dotnet/runtime.
 Some examples: